Finance lease: United States

 Following the GAAP accounting point of view, such a lease is classified as essentially equivalent to a purchase by the lessee and is capitalized on the lessee's balance sheet.
-See Statement of Financial Accounting Standards No. 13 (FAS 13) for more details of classification and accounting.
+See Statement of Financial Accounting Standards No. 13 (FAS 13) for more details on classification and accounting.

 Special Case: Finance Leases under UCC Article 2A

 The term sometimes means a special case of lease defined by Article 2A of the Uniform Commercial Code (specifically, Sec.
 2A-103(1) (g)).
 Such a finance lease recognizes that some lessors are financial institutions or other business organizations that lease the goods in question purely as a financial accommodation and do not want to have the warranty and other entanglements that are usually associated with leases by companies that are manufacturers or merchants of such goods.
 Under a UCC 2A finance lease, the lessee pays the payments to the lessor (and indeed must do so, regardless of any defect in the leased goods – this obligation usually being contained in a "hell or high water" clause), but any claims related to defects in the leased goods may be brought only against the actual supplier of the goods.
 UCC 2A finance leases are usually easy to identify because they commonly contain a clause specifically declaring that the lease is to be considered a finance lease under UCC 2A.